13 Natural Remedies for Joint Inflammation and Arthritis

 - Shepherd’s purse tincture (Capsella bursa-pastoris) –

 this is a very common herb.
-It is considered a weed, but it holds enormous power for restoring the health our joints.
+It is considered a weed, but it holds enormous power for restoring the health of our joints.
 It has helped numerous “incurable” cases of arthritis and joint inflammation.
 If you cannot find this remedy in the pharmacies, fear not – you can easily prepare it at home.
 Take some of the fresh herb with all of its parts (leaves, blossoms, stems) and place it in a glass jar.
 Do not jam-pack the jar!
-Cover the plant with 38-40° grain alcohol (whisky, vodka) to fully submerge it.
+Cover the plant with 38-40° grain alcohol (whiskey, vodka) to fully submerge it.
 Put the lid on and place the tincture in a sunny room for 14 days.
 Rub the affected areas with this solution several times a day and drink the lady mantle’s tea.

 - Mustard poultice – this remedy is excellent for counteracting the joint inflammation and increasing the blood flow to the ligaments.
 Take 1 part mustard flour (or crushed mustard seeds) and mix it with 1 part regular flour.
 Add 1 Tbsp. apple cider vinegar and some lukewarm water to form a thick paste.
 Place the mixture in a piece of cloth or cheesecloth and apply on the joints.
 Leave it to work for 10-20 minutes until the skin starts to flush.
 Do not leave the poultice for too long or it will irritate and burn the skin.

 - Comfrey ointment – take 3 1/2 Tbsps.
 Common comfrey roots (Symphytum officinale) and grind them in a kitchen chopper or a coffee grinder.
 Next, mix them with 1/2 cup lard (or shea butter) and blend them well.
-Apply the ointment in the evening on the affected areas and cover them with woolen cloth.
+Apply the ointment in the evening on the affected areas and cover them with a woolen cloth.
 Leave it to work all night and remove in the morning.

 - Clove oil – clove oil has powerful antiseptic and anti-inflammatory properties.
 Take 5 1/2 Tbsps. ground clove buds and mix them with 1 cup olive oil.
 Heat the mixture in a double boiler on very low temperature for at least 2 hours.
 Next, strain the infusion and massage the painful zones for several minutes.
 Leave the oil to be absorbed completely.
 Again, this remedy is best applied in the evening.
 If you wish to amplify this remedy, add several drops lavender and juniper essential oils to the mix and blend well.